The galaxy formation origin of the lensing is low problem: Acknowledgements

 \section{Acknowledgements}

-We thank Simon White, David Alonso, and Antonio Montero-Dorta for useful discussions.
+We thank David Alonso, Antonio Montero-Dorta, Shun Saito, and Simon White for their useful comments and discussion.
 We thank Johannes Lange and Naomi Robertson for sharing their data.
 We acknowledge the work of Giovanni Aric\`o in developing the baryonification module of the BACCO package and his assistance when running it.
 We also thank the SDSS survey and the IllustrisTNG collaboration for making their data publicly available.
 We gratefully acknowledge the use of the Atlas EDR cluster at the Donostia International Physics Center (DIPC).
 JCM and REA acknowledge support from the ERC-StG number 716151 (BACCO).
 JCM acknowledges support from the European Union’s Horizon Europe research and innovation programme (COSMO-LYA, grant agreement 101044612), REA from the Project of excellence Prometeo/2020/085 from the Conselleria d'Innovaci\'o, Universitats, Ci\`encia i Societat Digital de la Generalitat Valenciana, and SC from ``Juan de la Cierva Incorporac\'ion'' fellowship (IJC2020-045705-I).
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.